simphony/simphony-kratos/README.rst

 For Kratos-CFD::

-  from simphony.engine import kratos
+  from simphony.engine import kratosCFD
     engine = kratos.CFDWrapper()

 or for DEMPack::

-  from simphony.engine import kratos
+  from simphony.engine import kratosDEM
     engine = kratos.DEMWrapper()

 Testing